scott-griffiths/bitstring/doc/array.rst

 For these to be valid the dtypes of the ``Array`` objects must be numerical, that is they must represent an integer or floating point value.
 Some operations have tighter restrictions, such as the shift operators ``<<`` and ``>>`` requiring integers only.

-The dtype of the resulting ``Array`` is calculated by following these rules:
+The dtype of the resulting ``Array`` is calculated by applying these rules:

 0. For comparison operators (``<``, ``>=``, ``==``, ``!=`` etc.) the result is always an ``Array`` of dtype ``'bool'``.

-   For other operators, one of the two input dtypes is used by applying these tests in order until a winner is found:
+For other operators, one of the two input ``Array`` dtypes is used as the ouput dtype by applying the remaining rules in order until a winner is found:

 1. Floating point types always win against integer types.
 2. Signed integer types always win against unsigned integer types.
 3. Longer types win against shorter types.